 Lafayette made its first Colt Tournament appearance in 1959 with Bradway serving as manager.
 Though Lafayette did not win, Bradway know that it could serve as the site of first-round and second-round tournaments.
 The idea to hold the World Series in Lafayette surfaced when Bradway and John Eberle, not only his coaching opponent but longtime friend, traveled to Riverside, California to watch the 1968 tournament.

 Bradway and Eberle knew Lafayette could host the World Series.
 In 1969 Steve Bartowski, who later played professional football for the Atlanta Falcons, led Santa Clara, California to the first World Series Championship played in Lafayette.
 Lafayette served as host in 1970 and 1971, before the Colt World Series moved to Tampa, Florida in 1972.
 At that time Pony Baseball preferred that no city hold the tournament or more than three consecutive years.
-However, after Tampa could not continue as host, the Colt World Series returned to Lafayette in 1973 and hasn't left since.
+However, after Tampa could not continue as host, the Colt World Series returned to Lafayette in 1973 and continued through 2017.

 With an Olympic-format, each team in the Colt World Series is assured of three games and the Lafayette committee can have the host team Lafayette or Hoosier North play in the second game and perhaps meet in either of Monday or Tuesday's final round games.

 "There's no question that if not for Harry Bradway the Colt World Series would not be in Lafayette.
 Harry was instrumental in getting the tournament here and keeping it here.
 "He's the leader", says Seattle Mariners Midwest Scouting Director Dave Alexander.